This is a fingernail, Obviously.

 The form of B12 your body needs and uses is Methylcobalamin.
 If you give your body cyanocobalamin, it will make methylcobalamin.

-Vitamin B12 is safe because what your body doesn’t use, it excretes.
-Unless you use large numbers of 5 mg. lozenges a day for years, you don’t have to worry that Methylcobalamin will hurt you.
-As a point of reference, I used five to ten of the 5 mg. lozenges each day for over 5 years before the cobalamin built up enough to cause some muscle cramping.
-Prior to that I used cyanocobalamin which has some cyanide in it.
-The cyanocobalamin caused a brown spot in my field of vision.
-I say it caused it because the brown spot went away when I switched to methylcobalamin.
+Vitamin B12 is safe because your body excretes what it doesn’t use.
+You needn’t worry that Methylcobalamin will hurt you.
+As a point of reference, I used five to ten 5 mg.
+Methylcobalamin lozenges each day for over 5 years before the cobalamin built up enough to cause muscle spasms/cramping.

-However, be aware that genuine healing may result in painful muscle spasms.
-If your potassium levels are beneath what your blood cells need once they begin properly dividing, you are likely to experience painful muscle cramping.
-There are many potassium rich foods that offer an easy end to any muscle spasms from blood cells resuming normal activity.
+Be aware that genuine healing may result in painful muscle spasms if your potassium levels are beneath what your blood cells need once they begin properly dividing.
+There are many potassium rich foods you can eat to end muscle spasms as blood cells resume normal activity.

 Potassium is essential ~ Read more.

-If you need B12 and take Methylcobalamin, your health will significantly improve within two months.
+If you need B12 and use Methylcobalamin, your health will improve within two months.
 Significantly.
-No doubt.
 I know from experience.
+If you keep notes, you will more easily be able to see what has changed.
+But, without doubt B12 will help.
 (This is like Stravinsky who said, “Inspiration is never wrong.
 If it turns out to be wrong, it wasn’t an inspiration.”
 (And, though true, I put the quote here to amuse you.)

 B12/Methylcobalamin lozenges work even if you have B12 malabsorption illness, which is increasingly common in people who are under stress and/or take antacids or some other medications.
 Lozenges work because the B12 is absorbed directly through the membrane under your tongue.